jeremy-miller/life-python/README.md

 2. Start the *default* Docker virtual machine: ```docker-machine start default```
 3. Connect the terminal to the *default* Docker virtual machine: ```eval $(docker-machine env default)```
 4. Build the Docker image: ```docker build -t jeremymiller/life-python .```

+### Configuration
+To configure the Life game, update the settings in the *life/config.yml* file.

 ### Lint and Test
 To lint (using pep8 and pylint) the Life package, execute the following command: ```docker run -it --rm jeremymiller/life-python pep8 life && pylint life```